 \section{Numerical experiments}

 Let $\mathcal{O}$ be a polygon, $\mathscr{T}_h$ is its simplicial mesh, and $V_h$ is the space of piecewise linear elements on $\mathscr{T}_h$ as introduced in Section \ref{sec:Vh}.
 We say that \eqref{tdiscr} describes a ``semi-algorithm'' for the numerical solution of the $p$-Laplacian, meaning that it does not indicate how the implicit equation can be solved for the unknown $\mathbf{u}_{h,m}$.
 Fortunately, this is a convex optimization problem, and the specific case of the $p$-Laplacian was recently analyzed in \cite{loisel2020}.
-We now briefly outline this procedure in the case $\kappa = 0$: If $\bfu_{h,m-1}$ and $\delta W_h$ are given we have
+We now briefly outline this procedure in the case $\kappa = 0$: If $\bfu_{h,m-1}$ and $\Delta_m W$ are given we have

 Here, we have used the Dirichlet principle to rephrase the variational problem \eqref{tdiscr} in its elliptic energy-minimization form.
 The quantity that we have denoted $\mathbf{f} = \mathbf{f}_{h,m}$ acts like a forcing for an elliptic $p$-Laplacian.
-Because $\mathbf{u}_{h,m-1}$ and $\mathbf{u}$ are piecewise linear, and $W$ is independent of $x$, one checks that the first two terms of the integrand are piecewise constant.
-If we further assume that $\Phi$ is piecewise constant, then $\mathbf{f}$ and $\mathbf{u}$ are piecewise linear and so $\mathbf{f}\cdot\mathbf{u}$ is piecewise quadratic; thus, the integral in \eqref{e:optversion} can be computed exactly for any $\mathbf{u} \in V_h$.
+Because $\mathbf{u}$ is piecewise linear, one checks that the first two terms of the integrand are piecewise constant.
+Recall further that $W$ does not depend on $x$ here.
+Hence, if we further assume that $\Phi$ is piecewise constant, then $\mathbf{f}$ and $\mathbf{u}$ are piecewise linear and so $\mathbf{f}\cdot\mathbf{u}$ is piecewise quadratic; thus, the integral in \eqref{e:optversion} can be computed exactly for any $\mathbf{u} \in V_h$.
 Because $\Phi$ is piecewise constant (and hence possibly discontinuous), the piecewise linear function $\mathbf{f}$ is likewise possibly discontinuous.
 Recall ``broken finite element'' space $\tilde{V}_h$ of possibly discontinuous piecewise linear functions on $\mathscr{T}_h$, we have that $\mathbf{f} \in \tilde{V}_h$.

 Denote by $\{x^{(k)} \}$ the vertices of the triangulation $\mathscr{T}_h$, and $\{\mathcal{S}_j\}$ the simplices of $\mathscr{T}_h$.
 Denote by $\boldsymbol{\phi}_k$ the usual basis of $V_h$, so that $\mathbf{u} = \sum_k u_k \boldsymbol{\phi}_k$, where $u_k = \mathbf{u}(x^{(k)})$.
 Likewise, we denote by $\tilde{\boldsymbol{\phi}}_k$ the basis functions of the broken finite element space $\tilde{V}_h$.